 Choosing an advocate

-As we have mentioned before, most trafficking cases should ‘go escape’ if the correct work is done on them.
+As we have mentioned before, most trafficking cases should ‘go escape’ if they are prepared well.
 We believe it is essential that a conference with counsel and the instructing solicitor takes place prior to the appeal hearing.
 This provides an opportunity for all minds to be focused on the upcoming hearing and for discussions to take place in good time before it, so that all of the relevant and useful evidence can be obtained.
 It also assists vulnerable clients to feel more comfortable on the day of the hearing, having already developed some rapport with their representative.

 Expert evidence can be vital in a case involving victims of modern slavery.
 Please see our Expert Evidence section for more information on this topic.

 Legal aid can cover the travel expenses for a client to attend their appeal hearing even if they are not on asylum support or an unaccompanied asylum seeking child supported by the local authority.
 This is because they will be a witness in the appeal.
-The cost of their travel and any other witnesses (as well as counsel’s travel costs) can be built into an application to extend funds.
+The cost of their travel and any other witnesses (as well as counsel’s travel costs) can be built into an application to extend funds available for disbursements where necessary.

 You can also request funding for an interpreter to attend the appeal hearing and conferences with counsel, also if you think it merited, to attend throughout the appeal hearing (although you will need to justify why this is needed, e.g. particular vulnerability of client who may need reassurance from a trusted interpreter to ensure that translation is accurate if they do not feel confident to flag any inaccuracies to counsel, problems with interpreting before at the Home Office interview due to the rare language).